OctopusDeploy/docs/docs/octopus-rest-api/examples/create-and-deploy-a-release.md

 **These scripts will create a release and deployments to the provided environments.
 Take care when running this script or one based on it.**
 :::

-## Create and Deploy a Release
+## Create and deploy a release

 !include <create-and-deploy-release-scripts>

-## Create and Deploy a Release to a Group of Tenants
+## Create and deploy a release to a group of tenants

 !include <create-and-deploy-release-with-tenants-scripts>